chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-06-26-llvm-openmp-build.markdown

 LLVM is already built and installed ($LLVM_PATH) in this environment.
 The LLVM source code can be found on $LLVM_SRC.
 A normal LLVM build might take a couple of hours to complete.
 The next section (section A) is for people who want to learn about how to install LLVM.
 If you  are just interested in building OpenMP in LLVM please go to [Section B](#openmp).

 ## A. Building llvm-8.0.0 with CMake
 **[CMake](http://www.cmake.org/)**  is a cross-platform build-generator tool.
-CMake does not build the project, it generates the files needed by our build tool *(GNU make, ninja, etc.)* for building LLVM.
+CMake does not directly build the project, it generates the files needed by our build system *(GNU make, ninja, etc.)* for building LLVM.

 We can either download the tar files from **[LLVM Download page](http://releases.llvm.org/download.html)** or we can checkout from their git repo.
 Here I will be using the download page, but git works in similar way.